 The payout from the insurance company can then be used in the fire damage restoration if you wish.
 Hire qualified fire damage restoration contractors to properly clean up firefighting residue and water, remove soot, and eliminate the smoke odor.

-You have two choices regarding a fire damaged house in Tennessee: repair the fire damage yourself and restore your Tennessee home as close to its original condition as possible, or sell the burned house as is.
+You have two choices regarding a fire damaged house: repair the fire damage yourself and restore your home as close to its original condition as possible, or sell the burned house as is in Tennessee.

 Factors Affecting your Decision Regarding your Fire Damaged House

 These are some questions you can ask yourself to help you decide:

 - What is the extent of the damage caused by the fire?

 - What caused the fire?